que-son-metodos-variables-estaticos-en-programacion

 }

-However, we must not deny that static methods bring simplicity to programs.
-For example, imagine you create a library that downloads videos from the Internet.
+However, we also cannot deny that static methods bring simplicity to programs.
+For example, imagine you make a library that downloads videos from the Internet.
 A static method might be easier to use.

 // it's easier to use this